 SMS in The United Kingdom

-- Dynamic numeric and dynamic alphanumeric senders are allowed, as well as shortcode senders.
+- Dynamic numeric and dynamic alphanumeric senders are allowed when sending international SMS, as well as shortcode senders.

 - Spaces in the sender ID are deleted by the operators, so be creative when your company name has a space.
 Maybe use CaptitalLetters to distinguish the words.